vij-sameerb5/ask_nietzsche_app/README.md

 **Ask Nietzsche** is an AI-powered chatbot that answers your deepest existential, moral, and philosophical questions in the style of **Friedrich Nietzsche**, blending historical insight with modern AI.
 Built using Streamlit and OpenAI's language models, this app aims to make Nietzsche's philosophy accessible, conversational, and oddly motivating.

-I really wanted to complete this profile i wish i can complete this and host it as soon as possible
+I really wanted to complete this profile i wish i can complete this and host it as soon as possible but

 ## ✨ Features